 - Send you the new test details within 3 working days.
 Be aware that it can take up to 7 days if there’s a long period of bad weather.

+Unfortunately, if your test has been cancelled due to bad weather, you won’t be able to get any compensation for your driving test cancellation.
 You can change the date you’re given if it’s not suitable, or get PassMeFast to fast-track your test for you.

 “Will My Driving Test Go Ahead?”
 Here’s How To Find Out…

 When you booked your practical test, the DVSA will have sent you a confirmation email.
 At the bottom of this email is a contact number for your chosen test centre.
 If you’re unsure as to whether your test will go ahead on the day, give the centre a ring at least 2 hours before your test appointment.
 They’ll then be able to advise you.

 We’re living in the golden era of social media.
 Regardless of whether you’re a self-professed millennial with an obsession with every social media app out there or someone who avoids social media like the plague, Twitter, believe it or not, is the place to be for information regarding test cancellations.
 The DVSA has its own customer support team Twitter account @DVSA_HelpMe.
 Here, you’ll find frequent updates regarding test cancellations.
 For example, during the snowstorms in February 2018, the customer support team tweeted the following cancellations:

 They’ll keep you updated on your local test centres by using specific hashtags, e.g., “#CheethamHillDTC” for Cheetham Hill test centre.
 Due to the support team receiving information directly from test centres, you can relax knowing that all the information is accurate and up-to-date.
 If you’ve not seen anything about your test centre, you can send a tweet to the support team directly—they’ll advise you on what to do next.